-The Firm has five global subsidiary affiliates collectively providing investment management, investment advisory, research and performance reporting services.
+The Firm has six global subsidiary affiliates collectively providing investment management, investment advisory, research and performance reporting services.

 NAME LOCATION LEGAL STRUCTURE Cambridge Associates Limited London, England Limited Company in England and Wales (Authorized and regulated by the U.K. Financial Conduct Authority) Cambridge Associates Asia Pte Ltd. Singapore Singapore Corporation (Registered and regulated by the Singapore Monetary Authority) Cambridge Associates Limited, LLC Boston, Massachusetts U.S.A. and Sydney, Australia Massachusetts Limited Liability Company (Registered with the U.S. Securities and Exchange Commission, subject to oversight by the Australian Securities and Investment Commission and registered as an Investment Fund Manager and Portfolio Manager in the Canadian provinces of Ontario, Quebec, Nova Scotia and British Columbia.)
-Cambridge Associates GmbH Munich, Germany German Limited Liability Company (Registered and regulated by Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin) Cambridge Associates Investment Consultancy (Beijing) Ltd. Beijing, China People's Republic of China Limited Liability Company
+Cambridge Associates GmbH Munich, Germany German Limited Liability Company (Registered and regulated by Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin) Cambridge Associates (Hong Kong) Private Limited Hong Kong, China Hong Kong Private Limited Company (Licensed with the Securities and Futures Commission of Hong Kong) Cambridge Associates Investment Consultancy (Beijing) Ltd. Beijing, China People's Republic of China Limited Liability Company

-In addition to the entities listed above, the Firm and its affiliates have established various entities to serve as general partners and/or managing members for the Firm's Single Investor and Single Manager Funds.
+In addition to the entities listed above, the Firm and its affiliates have established various entities to serve as general partners and/or managing members for the Firm's Single Investor and Single Manager Funds1.
 The Firm and its affiliates are under common ownership and control.
 Cambridge Associates, LLC is not affiliated with any broker/dealers, other investment managers, solicitors or placement agents.